How to Survive Long Flights in Economy

-Get ready for an honest post on how to survive long flights in economy.
-We’re talking, starting in San Francisco and winding up in New Delhi-long.
+Get ready for an honest post on how to survive long flights in economy and come out the other end looking and feeling your best.
+We’re talking, taking off in San Francisco and winding up in New Delhi-long.
 With no guarantee of working in-seat entertainment or power outlets (hey, you never know).
 Because let’s face it:

 Long flights are a bitch.